Dowdall claims Hutch told him he and alleged Dublin criminal shot David Byrne

 The former Sinn Fein councillor gave evidence at the trial of Gerry ‘The Monk’ Hutch in Dublin.

-Giving evidence at the Special Criminal Court in Dublin, Mr Dowdall said Hutch told him he was involved in the Regency shooting.
+Giving evidence at the Special Criminal Court in Dublin, Mr Dowdall said Hutch told him he was involved in the Regency shooting and that he “wasn’t happy” Mr Byrne was killed.

 Mr Dowdall said he was asked to meet Hutch in a park in Dublin days after the attack.